posener/orm/README.md

 This repository gives a command line tool, called `orm`, for generating ORM code for a given struct.
-The generated code is typed and has no `interface{}`s arguments and return values as in other ORM Go libraries.
+The generated code is typed and has no `interface{}`s arguments and returns values as in other ORM Go libraries.

-In addition to compile time checks, editor completion and spare of coding confusion, the generated code results in accelerated performance - no reflections are needed in run time, and decoding of database data is faster when you know the target type.
+In addition to compile time checks, editor completion and minimizing coding confusion, the generated code results in accelerated performance - no reflections are needed in run time, and database data decoding is faster when you know the target type.

 ## Example:

 Running the orm command on the `Person` struct in the `tests` package with `sqlite3` dialect, will create a `personsqlite3` package, with ORM functions for the given struct.

-By doing so, and having a database engine, `db`, one could do database operations with ORM semantics.
+By doing this, given a working database engine, `db`, you could perform database operations with ORM semantics.

-Notice that all operations are typed, `Age` is `int`, `Name` is `string`, the `tests.Person` is used in the arguments and in the return values.
+Notice that all operations are typed, `Age` is an `int`, `Name` is a `string`, the `tests.Person` is used in the arguments and in the return values.

 ```go